'Looking After' that Park Model

 And when you return it is suggested that you open some taps before turning the water back on and run the hot water for about ten minutes to clean out the hot water tank.

-More Inside the Trailer
+More Inside

 dishes to help absorb odors.
 Some people also like to block